 In the absence of a relatively concrete definition of the self as the "image of God," autobiographers found themselves forced into skepticism-the admission that they didn't know exactly what was down there in their centers.
 Montaigne, the first "post-Augustinian" autobiographer, announced in his collection of essays (first published in 1580) that, since he could not know for sure what this mysterious "self" was, or what it knew, he would only "assay" (examine) himself in an effort to tell the reader who he thought he was.
-Descartes concluded, in 1641, that he could not be sure of his existence as a "sensing self" (since his senses might be deceiving him) or as a "feeling self" (emotions being equally unreliable) or even as a "religious self" (since his knowledge of God was no more certain than either sense or emotion).
-He knew only that he was thinking about the problem, and so the
+Descartes concluded, in 1641, that he could not be

-2In his chronology in Autobiography: The Self-Made Text (New York: Twayne, 1993; p. xvi), James Goodwin pinpoints the "earliest recorded use of word self in the modern philosophical sense of intrinsic identity that remains the same through varying states of mind and experience" as occuring in 1674, in the Poetical Works of the minor poet Thomas Traherne: "A secret self I had enclos'd within/That was not bounded by my clothes or skin."
+2In his chronology in Autobiography: The Self-Made Text (New York: Twayne, 1993; p. xvi), James Goodwin pinpoints the "earliest recorded use of word self in the modern philosophical sense of intrinsic identity that remains the same through varying states of mind and experience" as occurring in 1674, in the Poetical Works of the minor poet Thomas Traherne: "A secret self I had enclos'd within / That was not bounded by my clothes or skin."